UQ-RCC/hpc-docs/guides/Shell-Basics-for-HPC.md

 ## Workshop Outline

-- Getting connected to HPC (or emulating)
+- Getting ourselves connected to HPC (or emulating same)
-- What is linux shell?
 - What the BASH ?!
 - Features of bash that are very useful
+- Some scenarios that benefit from shell scripting.
+- If time permits, we'll look at what is giving your trouble in job scripts.

 ## What the BASH ?!
 ### What is BASH?